wp-plugins/b09-link-to-existing-content/readme.txt

 * Default Behaviour is seamless, just continue using the Link PopUp as always
 * Consider installing the plugin <a title='Search Everyting' href='http://wordpress.org/plugins/search-everything/'>Search Everything</a> for full control over the search results when using "Link to existing Content"
-* Makes internal links more future-proof by using a shortcode with the post or taxonomy id.
+* Optional: Makes internal links more future-proof by using a shortcode with the post or taxonomy id.
 Just select the post you want to link to and click "Add Shortcode", and the shortcode gets pasted to your editor and automatically handled in your themes.
+This feature has to be activated by using a shortcode, as described below:
 * Filters for this plugin:
  - Control if the shortcode functionality should be active or not: `link_to_existing_content_use_shortcode`
  - Control which post types should be searched: `link_to_existing_content_post_types`
  - Control which taxonomies should be searched: `link_to_existing_content_taxonomies`

 = Filter API =
-For more information about the usage of filters with this plugin, have a look at it's source code.
+For more information about the usage of filters with this plugin, have a look at it's source code or the <a href='http://wordpress.org/plugins/b09-link-to-existing-content/faq/'>FAQ</a>.
 It is all documented there.

 = A short Note =
 This plugin is very young, so there might still be bugs somewhere in there.
 Before you give it a bad rating, help us to solve eventual issues by posting here to the support forum.
 That way, you will help the community much more than by just saying "it doesn't work, one star".
 Thanks.